-Advisers can at their discretion arrange appointments outside of the above times and are prepared where possible to see students in emergency situations as necessary.
-Emergencies are defined as where there is imminent threat or risk to a student's mental or physical safety such as due to risk of same-day homelessness, harm to self or others, or inability to access food on the same day.
+Advisers can, at their discretion, arrange appointments outside of these times and are prepared where possible to see students in crisis as necessary.
+Crisis is defined as a time of danger or where there is imminent threat or risk to a student's mental or physical safety, i.e., due to risk of immediate homelessness, harm to self or others, or inability to access food.

-Advice and support can be offered through a variety of channels: face to face (in the Advice Hub or upon explicit arrangement, elsewhere on campus or in a public location), by email, Microsoft Teams and Zoom, and by telephone to UK phone numbers.
+Advice and support can be offered through a variety of channels: face to face (in the Advice Hub or, upon explicit arrangement, elsewhere on the University of Strathclyde campus or in a public location), by e-mail, telephone, or where a student is studying or working out of the UK, by arrangement via Teams.